 The island offers a variety of lodging options for families looking to experience everything from the hustle and bustle of Waikiki to the legendary waves of the North Shore.
-Read on for our best hotel picks for families in Oahu.
+Read on for our picks of the best hotels in Oahu for families.

-Best Luxury Hotel for Families: Halekulani
+2. Halekulani- Best Luxury Hotel in Oahu for Families

 The Halekulani Hotel has received five stars from reviewers who not only loved the beach location, luxurious rooms, and spectacular ocean views but also the family friendly vibe of the hotel.
 The staff is incredible with kids and are even known to play hide and go seek to show kids some of the fun aspects of the bedrooms.

 At Halekulani, families can experience the best of Waikiki without ever leaving the hotel.
 House Without a Key, the poolside restaurant, offers kid-friendly dining, delicious virgin concoctions for kids, and even Wikki Stix, fun wax sticks for them to make their own creations while they wait.

 The nightly entertainment at House Without a Key offers some of the best entertainment Waikiki has to offer.
 Former Miss Hawaii winners dance the hula and take the time to chat with families and take photos.

 At Halekulani, the pool is big enough that you won’t worry about your kids bothering other people and warm enough that you’ll swim longer than expected during the winter months.